piyush6348/Algorithm-and-design-Coursera/Recursion/README.md

 2. Phone Keypad possible Strings.

 >Using the phone keypad return all possible words that can be produced given input digits. e.g. 23 > “ad, ae, af, bd, be, bf, cd, ce, cf”

+3. Rules for strings

+>Suppose you have a string made up of only the letters 'a' and 'b'.
+Write a recursive function that checks if the string was generated using the<br>
+following rules:
+* The string begins with an 'a'
+* Each 'a' is followed by nothing or an 'a' or "bb"
+* Each "bb" is followed by nothing or an 'a'